 An important part of meals is rakija.
 It is a Serbian traditional drink that is usually served before lunch or dinner.
 Rakia is a sophisticated „strong drink “.
 It is exclusively made of the best quality fruits.
 It gives the feeling and sense of belonging to nature, preserves the flavors that memories are made of.
 If you are to Serbia, we can take you to a rakija tour where you can taste different types of this traditional drink.

 If you are a guest in a Serbian family, you should eat more than you can

 Guests invited to dinner are served meze (an antipasto of cheese and sausages) before the meal.
 When entertaining, it is important to offer more food than can be eaten; this is a sign of hospitality and wealth.
 Guests are offered food consistently during the meal, and it is customary to decline before accepting.
-Once guests have dropped another help once or twice, many hosts will not press them further.
-Guests are expected to finish all the food on their plate.
+Once guests have declined another helping once or twice, many hosts will not press them further.
+Guests are expected to finish all of the food on their plates.
 Meals are times for conversation and social interaction.

 10 traditional meals you should try in Serbia

-Ajvar is a special type of salad, a specialty of Balkan cuisine, made of red pepper.
+Ajvar is a special type of salad, a specialty of Balkan cuisine (not only Serbian food), made of red pepper.
 It is used as an addition to many dishes, and most often as a bread spread.
-The ayvar is traditionally made in the autumn when it is full of peppers, and people eat it throughout the year.
+The ajvar is traditionally made in the autumn when it is full of peppers, and people eat it throughout the year.

 Ajvar is made of hot and sweet peppers.
 Blue eggplant is usually added to peppers.
 It is prepared manually in open shingles on a wood stove.
 Before preparing the ajvar, the peppers are baked, carefully scrubbed, fried and ground.
 Before serving, it is usually added a small chopped, salted garlic.